Nayjest/Grids/README.md

             new IdFieldConfig,
             (new FieldConfig)
                 ->setName('login')
-                # will be displayed in table heder
+                # will be displayed in table header
                 ->setLabel('Login')
                 # That's all what you need for filtering.
                 # It will create controls, process input